Theaters and Studios

 Best Option: Decouple and Dampen the Ceilings and Walls

-Decoupling is required to isolate the low frequencies generated in home theaters and recording studios.
+Decoupling is required for home theater and studio soundproofing to isolate the low frequencies generated.
 By also damping these surfaces, the sound that does it make it through will be weakened significantly, keeping escaped vibrations from spreading throughout the structure.

 Second Option: Decouple the Ceilings and Walls

 If the budget does not allow for both decoupling and damping, then we strongly recommend decoupling as the main method of isolation.
 The low frequency isolation from resilient clips is crucial in isolating these types of rooms.

 Third Option: Decouple the Ceiling and Dampen the Walls